November 27, 2025

 Types of Augmented Reality

-Each project requires a certain type of Augmented Reality.
+Each project requires a specific type of Augmented Reality.
 Here are the main types of AR:

-• Marker-based AR uses a visual marker to activate an interactive experience.
-You need to scan the image with the device’s camera to release special effects.
+• Marker-based AR uses a visual marker to trigger an interactive experience.
+When the image is scanned with a device’s camera, it activates special effects or animations.

 • Markerless AR doesn’t use a physical marker, but rather location-based data like GPS to track the user’s settings and detect the location of the virtual content.
-You use a smartphone to scan the physical world with your device and integrate the digital element there.
+Users simply scan their surroundings with a smartphone to integrate digital elements into the real world.

-• Projection-based AR uses a fixed projector in a physical setting to overlay 3D elements onto the physical space.
-It doesn’t develop fully immersive environments, but rather holograms.
+• Projection-based AR uses a stationary projector to overlay 3D visuals onto the physical space.
+Instead of creating a fully immersive environment, it projects holograms that blend digital and real elements.

 Real-World Examples / Use Cases